fnunesap/omnistack/README.md

-#Initializing the OmniStack Week project:
+# Initializing the OmniStack Week project:

--09/11/2019
+09/11/2019